+The Extended Project Qualification (EPQ) is an independant piece of project work, graded on an A-E scale.
 It is the chance to become an expert in a topic or project of your choosing and will give you the research skills needed for university.
 Projects can be in one of the following forms:

 - dissertation: an extended essay around 6,000 words in which you plan, research, analyse information and then evaluate and review the project.
-Example dissertations have ranged from "How have women been portrayed within advertising during the past 50 years?"
-"Should smokers be treated on the NHS?" to "What extent would legalisation of euthanasia affect the medical profession? - Artefact: an extended create something with an accompanying 3,000 words.
+Example dissertations have ranged from "How have women been portraved within advertising during the past 50 years?"
+"Should smokers be treated on the NHS?" to "What extent would legalisation of euthanasia affect the medical profession? - Artefact: an extended creative project in which you create something with an accompanying 3,000 words.
 You plan, research, analyse, develop and evaluate the production of the artefact.
 Example artefacts have ranged from: Designing a skyscraper (Architectural portfolio) to The influence of the 60's on fashion today (Documentary) and The use of make-up in film (Portfolio)

-Completing the EPO will allow you to strengthen your independence, self-motivation, organisation and problem solving skills.
+Completing the EPQ will allow you to strengthen your independence, self-motivation, organisation and problem solving skills.

-The extended project is highly regarded by top universities and is a chance to explore a topic in real depth, as well as creative project in which you develop research and project management skills, all of which are of great use in higher education and beyond.
+The extended project is highly regarded by top universities and is a chance to explore a topic in real depth, as well as develop research and project management skills, all of which are of great use in higher education and beyond.